Diversity is good. Inclusion is better.

 In tech, and especially in the US, there are a lot of white men at the top of the power and status pyramid.
 And not to discredit any of them — they’ve worked hard, and they’ve done well — but there’s room for people with different ethnicities, genders, sexual orientations, abilities, etc. at the top too.

 Of course, there’s room at all levels for that.

-Recruiting and hiring for diversity is good.
-In this new blog series about underrepresentation in tech fields (and in the Get Hired podcast and posts) we will share ideas, tips, and philosophies for helping you with that.
+Recruiting and hiring for diversity are good.
+In this new blog series about underrepresentation in tech fields — and in the Get Hired podcast and blog posts — we will share ideas, tips, and philosophies for helping you with that.
 But we would be remiss if we stopped there.
-After all, if we are telling you that you shouldn't stop at “good” — we won't either.
+After all, if we are telling you that you shouldn’t stop at “good” — we won’t either.

 We often refer to “making room at the table” when we talk about increasing diversity.
 But one has to wonder — which table?

 Did you ever get together for a big family event (like Thanksgiving, for example) and all the grownups sat around the dining room table having grownup conversations, drinking grownup wine, and getting served first?
 While the kids sat at a card table off to the side!
 Every year you would wonder when it was your turn to sit with the grown-ups.

 Now imagine you have great ideas, you’re well-qualified, you have a great work ethic, and you’re a good problem-solver.
 And you’re a grown-up.
 And you’re still stuck at the kids’ table.

 That’s what “diversity hires” can feel like.
 Like your job is to make sure someone in the company isn’t a white male.
 While still having all the constraints that you did at the kids’ table.